 Myth: Getting Preapproved Will Hurt Your Credit

 Seth Lejeune of Berkshire Hathaway Home Services in Phoenixville, Pennsylvania, said one of the top real estate myths he encounters is from those who haven’t spoken to a lender.

 “They believe that even speaking to a lender will ‘ding’ their credit,” he said.
 “Moreover, they think getting preapproved will ‘ruin’ their credit.
 This prevents them from even entertaining the notion, which is a big mistake.”

 The truth: Getting prequalified is only a soft hit on your credit, causing absolutely no impact.
-Once you apply for preapproval of a mortgage, it shows a hard pull on your credit, which does slightly impact your credit score.
+Once you apply for preapproval of a mortgage, however, it shows a hard pull on your credit, which does slightly impact your credit score.

 Myth: There’s Plenty of Time for Preapproval When You Find the Right House